-The Friends of Magdalen School - Both boys go to Magdalen Village School.
+The Friends of Magdalen School - Both boys currently Magdalen Village School.
 If ever there was an advert for a fantastic, caring learning environment it would feature Magdalen.
 They accept all children for who they are, they've done amazing things with our boys, they have achieved things I don't think they would have achieved at any other school.
 As a family we are enormously grateful.
 Small rural schools rock!

 West Norfolk NAS - For the local families of children with ASD, the local NAS group can be a lifeline.
 They provide coffee mornings to meet other families and private, specialist activities such as swimming sessions and trips to play centres in a calm environment where parents can relax.

 The Magpie Centre, West Norfolk Riding for the Disabled - Both boys used to ride every week at the RDA.
 (Boys get bored easily apparently!).
 Riding is good for their emotional and physical development and is very good therapy.
 The staff and volunteers are incredibly patient with both the riders and their parents!
 Disability is no barrier at all.

 RNLI - The Royal National Lifeboat Institution is the charity that saves lives at sea.
 Along our Norfolk coastline we have six lifeboat stations from Hunstanton round to Great Yarmouth and Gorleston.
 Your donations will go directly to supporting the work of volunteer crews and lifeguards in Norfolk who keep our seas and beaches safe 365 days a year.

 Volunteer Lifeboat crews provide a 24-hour rescue service in the UK and Ireland, and seasonal lifeguards look after people on busy beaches.
 While the Flood Rescue Team helps those affected by flooding.

 So please, whatever you can give, whatever amount - it will be much appreciated.